• Skip to primary navigation

 Can I Earn Status Flying United Basic Economy?

-The short answer is yes, but it’ll be increasingly difficult to do so in 2020.
+The short answer is yes, but it’s increasingly difficult to do so.

 Since Premier Qualifying Flights won’t count, you’d need to spend a lot of money to reach status levels.